How to Shield Your Online Activity and Protect Your Identity

 If you use Firefox or Chrome, you can encrypt your communications with all websites by downloading HTTPS Everywhere software.
 As stated on its website: "Many sites on the web offer some limited support for encryption over HTTPS, but make it difficult to use.
 For instance, they may default to unencrypted HTTP, or fill encrypted pages with links that go back to the unencrypted site.
 The HTTPS Everywhere extension fixes these problems by using a clever technology to rewrite requests to these sites to HTTPS."

-How Do I Protect My Anonymity When Downloading From a File Hosting Site?
+Protect Anonymity When Downloading From a File Hosting Site

 Without taking steps to hide it, your IP address is made visible when you download from file hosting sites.
 Protect yourself by using a proxy server or VPN (as explained above in how to hide your IP address).
 If you are using BitTorrent, BT Guard is specifically recommended.